 Benefits of Salary Sacrifice

 Indeed, there are many compelling reasons for the employee through salary sacrifice, and it’s often been a pretty attractive vehicle for managing your finances and optimising your tax outcome.
+Some of the key benefits are:

-Lower Taxable Income: While forgoing part of their wages, the employee also lowers taxable income.
+While forgoing part of their wages, the employee also lowers taxable income.
 Lower taxable income may tempt a lower income tax bill so that an employee can save more money in earnings.

-Increased Take-Home Pay: This amount that each employee or individual sacrifices from his salary is deducted from the pre-tax salary.
+This amount that each employee or individual sacrifices from his salary is deducted from the pre-tax salary.
 The individual thus experiences an increase in take-home pay since he is not liable for income taxes on that sacrificed amount, elevating after-tax income.

-Flexibility: The salary sacrifice arrangement allows the staff to choose how they would want to take their money home.
+The salary sacrifice arrangement allows the staff to choose how they would want to take their money home.
 The employee controls his financial planning, whether it is a car or excess superannuation contributions.

-Tax Savings: Tax savings are the most significant benefit of a salary sacrifice.
+Tax savings are the most significant benefit of a salary sacrifice.
 By lowering taxable income, employees will attract lower tax rates, making this a wise financial strategy.

 Prerequisites